 Sometime last year, I seriously contemplated the idea of selling all of my possessions (except for my books, of course), and truly embracing the nomad life.
-Shit, I started a nomad conference with my friends because I truly expected to meet them in various parts of the world throughout the year.

 The wanderlust was strong, and I was feeling antsy.